software-architects/time-cockpit-documentation/doc/timesheet-calendar/working-time.md

 # Working Time

-The working time display shows the planned hours of work and actual actual hours of work for the
+The working time display shows the planned hours of work and actual hours of work for the

 - current day,
 - current week and